IGE clusters#

 51 calcul helloMPI chekkim R 0:02 1 ige-calcul1

-For interactive mode you should use the srun/salloc commands.
+For interactive mode you should use the srun or salloc commands.

-Either you get the ressources using srun followed by –pty bash -i.
+The most common way is to use the srun followed by –pty bash -i.
 Then you can run any program you need.

-Or you use srun followed by your program and then it will allocate the ressource, run the program and exit.
+If you use srun followed by your program (without running the previous command) it will allocate the ressource, run the program and exit.

 srun --mpi=pmix -n 4 -N 1 --account=cryodyn --mem=4000 --time=01:00:00 hello_mpi